gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

     * Examining the Normal QQ-plot for violations of the normality assumption shows only one real problem in the outlier from the 32^nd^ observation in the data set (1934) which was flagged as a large outlier in the original scatterplot.
+    \index{QQ-plot}
     We should be careful about inferences that assume normality and contain this point in the analysis.
 We might consider running the analysis with it and without that point to see how much it impacts the results just to be sure it isn't creating evidence of a trend because of a violation of the